-When it comes to finding a balance between your work and home lives, how committed are you to making things work?
+When it comes to your life, how committed are you to balancing work and home?
 If we judge your commitment by your actions, we will get a clear idea of your real commitment.
 Do your actions match your words?

 No matter what your words say, your actions tell the real story.